Mozzetta: Symbolism

 The mozzetta is a sign of authority.
 Priests ranked as monsignors who are also pastors may wear black cassocks with matching pellegrinae, not mozzettas, both trimmed with violet buttons and piping only in their own parishes, as having attained "a touch of the purple" pertaining to the episcopal rank.
 Bishops wear their mozzettas of violet watered silk or a plainer fabric, with violet buttons and piping or, with less formality, black with amaranth buttons and piping, in their own dioceses.
 Cardinals may wear scarlet mozzettas of watered silk anywhere in their roles as Princes of the Church.
 The pope also wears his mozzetta anywhere in the world, usually with a heavily embroidered red stole over it, as a sign of his universal sovereignty.

-On the evening of his election in 2013, Pope Francis did not wear the mozzetta, appearing on the balcony of St Peter's in a white papal soutane, surmounted by the pellegrina.
+On the evening of his election in 2013, Pope Francis did not wear the mozzetta, appearing on the balcony of St Peter's in a white papal cassock, surmounted by the pellegrina.
 He donned the broad scarlet papal stole only when bestowing the blessing urbi et orbi.
+His successor, Pope Leo XIV, opted to wear the mozzetta for his first public appearance.